Nowosad/spData/README.md

 ## spDataLarge

-This package interacts with data available through the ‘spDataLarge’ package, which is available in a ‘drat’ repository.
+This package interacts with data available through the **spDataLarge** package, which is available in a ‘drat’ repository.
 To access this data package,
 run: